Weight loss and health benefits of a gastric balloon

 - Back pain and arthritis

 Risks and side-effects of a gastric balloon

 In the hands of experts, the gastric balloon is a very safe and effective procedure and serious complications are uncommon.
 In the study of 714 patients (Lopez et al*), implantation was successful in every case and overall complication rates were very low but as we believe it's important for you to have the full picture, we have included details of the risks and possible complications below.
 We will of course be on hand to provide you with guidance and support for any complications or side effects that you experience both during, and after the gastric balloon procedure.

 - Stomach discomfort, cramping, nausea and vomiting - common side effects during the first few days following balloon placement

 - A feeling of heaviness in the abdomen, abdominal or back pain is possible as your body adjusts to the presence of the balloon

 - Gastro-oesophageal reflux and indigestion have also been reported

-- Some patients feel they are unable to tolerate the balloon in the stomach which, with a standard balloon, would result in removal.
-The ReShape Duo balloon helps to reduce early removal through intolerance, as the dual balloons sit more steadily in the stomach, reducing nausea and associated side effects.
-After the first 3-5 days the discomfort should fade and the balloon will just provide a feeling of fullness
+- Some patients feel they are unable to tolerate the balloon in the stomach, which in some extreme cases, may result in removal.
+However, usually after the first 3-5 days the discomfort should fade and the balloon will just provide a feeling of fullness

 - There is a theoretical risk that the balloon could rupture and enter the bowel.
 If this occurred it would usually pass through the bowel and be expelled naturally but there is a risk, albeit extremely small, that the ruptured balloon could obstruct the bowel.
 The main reason that the balloon is removed after 6 months is to minimise the risk of the balloon leaking and causing problems